Kazmirchuk/nats-tcl/JsAPI.md

 ## Description
 The [Core NATS](CoreAPI.md) pub/sub functionality offers the at-most-once delivery guarantee based on TCP.
 This is sufficient for many applications, where an individual message doesn't have much value.
 In case of a transient network disconnection, a subscriber simply waits until the connection is restored and a new message is delivered.

-In some applications, however, each message have a real business value and must not be lost in transit.
+In some applications, however, each message has a real business value and must not be lost in transit.
 These applications should use [JetStream](https://docs.nats.io/nats-concepts/jetstream) that offers at-least-once and exactly-once delivery guarantees despite network disruptions or software crashes.
 Also, JetStream provides temporal decoupling of publishers and subscribers (consumers), i.e. each published message is persisted on disk and delivered to a consumer when it is ready.

 JetStream introduces no new elements in the NATS protocol, but builds on top of it: primarily the request-reply function, with special JSON messages and status headers.